George Hamilton (actor): 2000s

+Hamilton receiving a star on the Hollywood Walk of Fame on his 70th birthday, 2009.

 In 2001, Hamilton starred on Broadway in the play Chicago as Billy Flynn.
 He played the role from November 21, 2001, to February 17, 2002; June 4 to July 29, 2002; and September 14 to October 7, 2007.

 In 2003, Hamilton hosted The Family, a reality television series, for one season.
 The program starred 10 members from a traditional Italian-American family, each fighting for a prize of $1 million.
 In 2006, Hamilton competed in the second season of Dancing with the Stars with professional Edyta Sliwinska.
 They lasted until the sixth round.
 At 66 and recovering from knee injuries, Hamilton, unable to match his younger competitors' limber moves, charmed the audience and judges with silly dances that used props, including a Zorro mask and the sword from Zorro, The Gay Blade.

 In 2007, according to Reuters, Hamilton was one of the top contenders to replace Bob Barker as host of The Price Is Right, along with Mark Steines and Todd Newton.
 However, Drew Carey was named as Barker's successor.
 Hamilton has hosted the live stage adaptation of the show The Price Is Right Live!
 In August 2008, he co-starred in Coma, a web series on Crackle.
 Hamilton was executive producer of the 2009 film loosely based on his early life and relationship with his mother, My One and Only.

-Hamilton was honored with a star on the Hollywood Walk Of Fame on August 12, 2009.
+Hamilton was honored with a star on the Hollywood Walk of Fame on August 12, 2009.
 In 1999, a Golden Palm Star on the Walk of Stars was dedicated to him.
 Hamilton appeared as a contestant on the UK edition of I'm a Celebrity...Get Me Out of Here! in November 2009.
 Hamilton walked out of the jungle on November 30, 2009, telling the other contestants that he wasn't there to win but to have fun.
 Hamilton was considered one of the favorites to win the series.
 In 2010, he was chosen as one of David Hasselhoff's roasters in the Comedy Central Roast of David Hasselhoff.
 Starting in 2011, Hamilton starred as Georges in the national tour of the Tony-winning revival of La Cage aux Folles.
 He was still starring in the show as of June 2012.

-In 2015 George and his ex-wife Alana Hamilton appeared in Season 4/Episode 10 of Celebrity Wife Swap.
+In 2015, George and his ex-wife Alana Hamilton appeared in Season 4/Episode 10 of Celebrity Wife Swap.
 Alana swapped with Angela "Big Ang" Raiola of Mob Wives and her husband Neil Murphy.
 In 2016, Hamilton appeared in commercials for KFC as the "Extra Crispy Colonel", a deeply tanned version of the company's mascot Colonel Sanders, a role which he returned to in 2018.
 On July 6, 2018, Hamilton portrayed the Colonel on General Hospital.